flutter/website/src/release/breaking-changes/paint-enableDithering.md

 ## Summary

-[`Paint.enableDithering`][] is now `true` by default (previously, `false`), and is _deprecated_ pending removal - we no longer support user-configurable dithering settings.
+[`Paint.enableDithering`][] is now `true` by default (previously, `false`), and is _deprecated_ pending removal - Flutter no longer supports user-configurable dithering settings.

-In addition, we've clarified that dithering support is _only_ for gradients.
+In addition, the dithering documentation states support is _only_ for gradients.

 ## Background